RikudouSage/SecureMatrixNotifierBundle/README.md

 `Symfony\Component\Notifier\Bridge\Matrix\MatrixOptions`.
 You can also use any other `MessageOptionsInterface` instance, but only the recipient ID will be used.

+### Differences to the Symfony bundle

+- the `ssl` dsn parameter is not supported, this bundle always uses https
+- only the `text` and `notice` message types are supported

 ## Building the library yourself

 You need Golang 1.24 or later.
 After that simply go to the [lib](lib) directory and run: